ipoom-jeong/resume_ipoom/content/publication/intel®-in-memory-analytics-accelerator-performance-characterization-and-guidelines/index.md

   - admin
   - Yongjoo Park
   - Nam Sung Kim
-publication: IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS)
+publication: IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS, Best Paper Honorable Mention, Distinguished Artifact Award)
 abstract: "The rapid advancements in CPU performance have slowed due to the end of Dennard scaling and the exponential growth of data, making it increasingly difficult to sustain previous